 If landing pages are your only method to collect prospects, you win.
 You can add a checkbox on your landing pages asking for your customer’s consent for his details to be processed by US companies.
 It must not be pre-checked.
 Otherwise, you break another GDPR rule ;-).

-I maintain a list of companies you can work with: https://privacybunker.io/blog/european-cloud-saas-vendors/.
+At Privacybunker website we maintain a list of European SaaS companies you can work with: https://privacybunker.io/blog/european-cloud-saas-vendors/.